 A Top Ten list, a hardening guide, and a password strength checker walk into a bar.

-The bartender says, “What is this, a joke?”
+The bartender says, “What is this?
+A joke?”

 The Top Ten list says, “I’ll tell you why it’s not.”